Pacific Dispensary for Women and Children: Proposed merger of 1915

-Re-organization of 1920
+Reorganization of 1920

 In September, 1920, the staff was re-organized with four women on surgery, including the general surgery of women and children and no men; two women on obstetrics and no men; three women on pediatrics and no men; three women in medicine and no men; one woman on the eye and ear service, the senior on the service and one man; and four women in anesthetics.
 There were three men and no women in the orthopedic service, and no women physicians in the department of pathology; one man and one woman on contagious service.
 The light affiliation which resulted with the University instead of absorption, defined the purposes of the Hospital clearly; but for the first five years the affiliation has been a negative rather than a positive influence in the hospital.
 As one of the University of California medical men expressed it, "he could not see that the affiliation had done any harm."